 A range of health professionals are able to help you manage your arthritis.
 These may include:

-Medication for arthritis
+Medications for arthritis

-The most common medications include:
+The most common types of medications used to treat arthritis include:

-- Non-steroidal anti-inflammatory drugs (NSAIDs) – treat inflammation, pain and swelling.
+- non-steroidal anti-inflammatory drugs (NSAIDs) – treat inflammation, pain and swelling

 There are many things you can do to manage your arthritis, including:

-- Stay active – physical activity is the key to maintaining muscle strength, joint flexibility and managing your pain.
+- stay active – physical activity is the key to maintaining muscle strength, joint flexibility and managing your pain.
 A physiotherapist or exercise physiologist can help design an individual program for you.
-This can be arranged by your doctor on a GP Management Plan as part of managing chronic illness.
+This can be arranged by your doctor on a GP Management Plan as part of managing chronic illness

-- Watch your diet – while there is no diet that can cure arthritis, a healthy and well-balanced diet is the best for general good health.
+- watch your diet – while there is no diet that can cure arthritis, a healthy and well-balanced diet is the best for general good health.
 Keeping to a healthy weight is also important as any extra weight puts added strain on your joints.
-In particular load bearing joints such as your hips, knee and ankles.
+In particular load-bearing joints such as your hips, knee and ankles

-- Work closely with your healthcare team – the best way to live well with arthritis is by working closely with all the practitioners who make up your healthcare team.
+- work closely with your healthcare team – the best way to live well with arthritis is by working closely with all the practitioners who make up your healthcare team

-- Join a peer support group – dealing with a chronic condition can be isolating.
-Being able to speak with others who understand your condition can be a great relief
+- join a peer support group – dealing with a chronic condition can be isolating.
+Being able to speak with others who understand your condition can be a great relief.

 Where to get help